You are here

 A sponsor is under no obligation to supply an unapproved product merely because it has been notified, approved or authorised under the SAS or the AP scheme respectively.

 Yes.
-There are various standards that apply to medicinal cannabis products, including Therapeutic Goods Order No. 93 (Standard for Medicinal Cannabis).
+There are various standards that apply to medicinal cannabis products, including Therapeutic Goods (Standard for Medicinal Cannabis) (TGO 93) Order 2017.

-The TGA has published a guidance document that provides a plain English explanation on how to apply the requirements set out in Therapeutic Goods Order No. 93 (Standard for Medicinal Cannabis), to assist sponsors in complying with their regulatory obligations.
+The TGA has published a guidance document that provides a plain English explanation on how to apply the requirements set out in Therapeutic Goods (Standard for Medicinal Cannabis) (TGO 93) Order 2017, to assist sponsors in complying with their regulatory obligations.

 Reduced or rotational testing of the cannabis plant used in the manufacture of the product can be carried out provided that this is justified on good manufacturing practice grounds.
 For example, a manufacturer may be able to justify reducing or not conducting pesticide testing if no pesticides are used in the cultivation of the cannabis plant.
 The manufacturer should ensure that the product, if tested by the TGA laboratories, will meet all the requirements of the standard.

-No. The manufacturer is required to review their raw material and finished product specifications against the requirements of the Standard for Medicinal Cannabis (TGO 93).
+No. The manufacturer is required to review their raw material and finished product specifications against the requirements of the Therapeutic Goods (Standard for Medicinal Cannabis) (TGO 93) Order 2017.
 If they are satisfied that their unapproved medicinal cannabis product(s) meet the requirements of the standard, they should complete the declaration form available on the TGA website to declare that their medicinal cannabis product(s) meets this standard.
 The TGA may ask for a representative certificate of analysis for review to ensure compliance with the TGO93.
 Medicinal cannabis products, like all therapeutic goods may be subject to testing by the TGA to confirm compliance with applicable standards.

 The form is submitted to the TGA via email to email@example.com.
 The form should be accompanied by a cover letter authorising the TGA to use the declaration for any notification or application received for that product.